theVeryPulse/FdF-3D-Wireframe-Renderer/README.md

 ## Conventions

-Points, vectors are represented in row-major vectors.
+Points, vectors are represented in column-major vectors.
 To support translation by matrix, the extra homogenous coordinate is added.
 Matrices are stored in 4x4 arrays.

 [v'] = [Transformation matrix][v]